basion96/WholesomeBot-Node.js/README.md

 - **!choose** [some | options] - Will choose a random option given.
 Options must be seperated by | eg. !choose this one | or this one

 ## Other commands
 WholesomeBot will also respond to some messages that are sent to a channel.
-These messages are:
+These messages are (and include some variants):
 - i love you wholesomebot
+- i love you too wholesomebot
-- thank you wholesomebot (and some other variants)
+- thank you wholesomebot
-- how are you wholesomebot (and some other variants)
+- how are you wholesomebot
+- (some swear words)
-- hi wholesomebot (and some other variants)
+- hi wholesomebot
+- ty wholesomebot
 - SPOOK!
 - how do you work wholesomebot
+- what are you doing wholesomebot
+- do you have a crush wholesomebot
+- do you believe in love wholesomebot
+- who do you like wholesomebot
+- who do you love wholesomebot
+- are you an ai wholesomebot
+- you look good today wholesomebot
+As you can tell, having wholesomebot at the end is kinda needed, can also tag wholesomebot instead

 ## Pictures
 You will need to supply your own pictures for wholesomebot.
 Thankfully this is as easy as grabbing some wholesome pictures you like, and dropping them in the pictures folder.